RBEGamer/ArduinoRGBTable/README.md

 * RAINBOW
 * CONSTANT COLOR
-* RANDOWM COLOR / RANDOM PIXELS
+* RANDOM COLOR / PIXELS
 * CLOCK
 * SCROLLING TEXT (with numbers and special characters)
 * RSS Display (required a RaspberryPi on SerialPort1 of the Ardino)